Overview

 d.
 Bi-modal operations

-Participants will be organised into breakout groups.
+You will be organised into breakout groups.
 Each group will be provided with a traditional projectised scenario of a company’s current operations and challenges.
-The group will identify areas where product thinking can be applied to and analyse and list the benefits/pros and risk/cons as justification for management buy-in.
+The group will identify areas where product thinking can be applied to and analyse and list the benefits/pros and risks/cons as justification for management buy-in.

 4. Useful product-thinking concepts to adopt (part 2)